Selective Logging: Methods, Specifics, And Impacts

 Satellite Technologies For Selective Cutting Implementation

-Compared to clear-cutting, selective logging is much more difficult to monitor since it does not imply large-scale deforestation of big forest areas.
+Compared to clear-cutting, selective logging is much harder to monitor since it doesn’t involve the large-scale removal of forest cover.

 Deforestation Feature To Detect Forest Logging